Everyone is different, but there are a few simple guidelines to keep in mind.

 If you have a longer morning run on the schedule or an intense speed workout, it’s important to take in a few hundred calories for fuel or you’re likely to feel tired, sluggish or nauseous during the workout.
 “You definitely want to eat something before a tough workout,” Shorenstein said.
 However, choosing what kinds of food can provide you the right amount of energy without upsetting your stomach is key.

-“Stick to something easily digestible,” Shorenstein cautioned.
+“Stick to something easily digestible,” Shorenstein said.
 “You want to shy away from high fiber foods, which take longer to digest.”

-Good options for effective, but easy-to-digest morning foods are toast with peanut butter and banana, oatmeal or an energy bar.
-Regardless of which you choose, select something that’s made up primarily of carbs and easily digestible.
+Good options for effective, but easy-to-digest morning foods are toast with peanut butter and banana, oatmeal, or an energy bar.
+Regardless of which one you choose, select something that’s made up primarily of carbs and easily digestible.

 Whole foods aren’t always an option, however, as some athletes with extremely sensitive stomachs will usually have to rely on gel or liquid calories to power them through a workout.
-“I prefer to eat real food, but I need a full 2.5 hours to properly digest my food,” Shorenstein explained.
-“So, I rely on sports drinks, gel or juice.”
+“I prefer to eat real food, but I need a full 2.5 hours to properly digest my food,” Shorenstein said.
+“So I rely on sports drinks, gel or juice.”